-- What should students learn in order to become stronger innovators? - What methodology, process, or system should students learn to help them become stronger innovators? - What specific steps should students learn? - How can students become more proficient in completing these steps effectively? - What do students need to learn in order to overcome obstacles in innovation? - How can student ideas become stronger, more thoughtful, and truly innovative?
+- What concepts and habits should students garner and practice to strengthen their creativity as innovators? - What methodology, process, or system should students cultivate to help them become creative innovators? - What specific steps should students learn? - How can students become more proficient in completing these steps effectively? - What do students need to learn in order to overcome obstacles in creative innovation? - How can student ideas become stronger, more artistic, and truly innovative? - How can students recognize the relationship between scientific and mathematical principles and artwork?

-- Recognize the importance of process in order to create something new or innovative. - Understand and explain the Engineering Design Process (EDP). - Understand and explain each of the steps of the EDP. - o ASK/RESEARCH (Knowledge and comprehension recall data and information; use this info to formulate new questions; discover and understand information relating to a problem) - o IMAGINE (Application utilize previously learned info and apply to a new problem) - o PLAN (Analyze examine information to brainstorm and determine possible solutions) - o CREATE (Synthesis combine pieces of info to form a new product) - o TEST/IMPROVE (Evaluation judge the value of the innovation and determine possible improvements) - Perform various exercises and/or activities in order to complete each step of the EDP.
+- Recognize the importance of process in order to design or create something new. - Understand and explain the Creative Process.

-- Recognize the importance of failure and flexibility in the creation of something new. - Experience a broader and deeper exploration of their thoughts and ideas.
+- Understand and explain each of the steps of the Creative Process: - o ASK/RESEARCH (Knowledge and comprehension recall data and information; use this info to formulate new questions; discover and understand information relating to a problem) - o IMAGINE/EXPLORE (Application utilize previously learned info and apply to a new challenge/idea) - o PLAN/DISCOVER (Analyze examine information to brainstorm and determine possible outcomes or manifestations) - o CREATE (Synthesis combine pieces of information and skills garnered to create a new product) - o REFLECT/IMPROVE (Evaluation judge the value of the work, engage in collaborative critique, and self-assess to determine possible improvements) - Perform various exercises and/or activities geared toward creative design/expression in order to complete and embrace each step of the Creative Process. - Recognize the importance of failure and flexibility, as well as acceptance of critique when creating something new. - Experience a broader and deeper exploration of their thoughts and ideas. - Demonstrate an ability to produce artwork including and by the process of scientific and mathematical concepts.